 Safety and security are top priorities of the Birthing Center team.
 To ensure the health, safety and security of mothers and babies, a strong security system is in place, as are carefully designed visitation policies.

-- During Labor and Delivery - Mothers may choose up to five support individuals, including siblings, to participate in the labor and delivery process.
-Each person chosen will wear a special bracelet that signifies his or her inclusion in the birthing experience.
+Mothers may choose up to five support individuals, including siblings, to participate in the labor and delivery process.
+Each person chosen will wear a special bracelet that signifies inclusion in the birthing experience.
 No other visitors will be allowed during labor.

-University of Maryland Shore Medical Center at Easton subscribes to The Language Line to facilitate communications with non-English speaking patients and their families.
+University of Maryland Shore Medical Center at Easton subscribes to The Language Line, and interpreting and translation service, to facilitate communications with non-English speaking patients and their families.

 Certified Sign Language interpreters are available for patients who are hearing impaired.